Apply to Providence College

-- Personal essay: In the Common Application, you have several broad choices for the required essay.
+- Personal Statement: In the Common Application, you have several broad choices for the required essay.
 This is a chance to not only illustrate your writing skills, but also to share something personal about yourself with the Committee on Admission.

 - Standardized Test Scores (Optional): Submission of standardized test scores (SAT or ACT) is optional for all students applying for admission.
 The academic review for admission at Providence College has always been focused on each student’s high school performance rather than standardized test results.
 This test-optional policy allows each student to decide whether they wish to have their standardized test results considered as part of their application for admission.

 Additional details about the policy can be found here: Standardized Testing .

 - Official high school transcript(s): A final official high school transcript is required for all transfer students, regardless of how many college credits you wish to transfer.